Manuel-3/Manuel-3.github.io/docs/animated-texture.md

 ![Face and Head seperated](./assets/model-1.gif)

-Here is the texture animation I will be using for this tutorial.
-To make it, I just expanded the default texture to make space at the bottom and drew a relatively dumb animation.
+For the first part let's just use this dummy animation.
+To make it, I just expanded the default texture to make space at the bottom and drew a few frames.
 Set the UV box for the face to be the first frame.

 ![Texture UV layout](./assets/texture-1.png)